swsiwu/RamenEmail/README.md

 # Ramen Email- an instant email

 ## Why Ramen Email?
-Want to send a email to yourself right away without log into your gmail/yahoo/outlook account?
+Want to send a email to yourself right away without logging into your gmail/yahoo/outlook account?

 ==>Ramen Email can send an email right away from our email address

-Good for: Quick reminder
+* Good for: Quick reminder, title-only email *

 Disclaimer: Do not use it to spam other people.